This is the floorplan for the interior of Monticello. I don't have pictures of all the rooms, but I think you'll enjoy the ones that are here.

 The final room we have to show you is number 11 on the floorplan - Jefferson's Cabinet (or study).
 Purpose of Room: Office for reading, writing, architectural drafting, and scientific observation.
 Unusual architectural features: Part of a "suite" of Jefferson's private rooms, along with the Book Room, Greenhouse, and Bedroom; adjoins Jefferson's Bedroom via a passage and an alcove bed open on both sides; plan based on an octagon, a favored architectural shape for Jefferson.

+This concludes our tour of Monticello.
 Jefferson had long been troubled by debt, and the failure of a friend whose note he had endorsed brought him to virtual bankruptcy.
 But he was rich in honor, friendship, and domestic happiness when he died at Monticello on July 4, 1826 just hours before John Adams, and, ironically, on the 50th anniversary of the Declaration of Independence.
+To see some accomplishments of this remarkable man who was years ahead of his time